Co-Pay Assistance 101

 What is a co-pay card?

-The co-pay card appeared in 2005 as a means by which pharmaceutical providers could, by offering instant rebates to patients, combat some of their challenges to prescription pharmaceuticals, including generic competition & lack of patient compliance and persistency due to out of pocket cost for the medication at the commercial pharmacy
+The co-pay card is a way by which pharmaceutical providers could, by offering instant rebates to patients, combat some of their challenges to prescription pharmaceuticals, including generic competition & lack of patient compliance and persistency due to out of pocket cost for the medication at the commercial pharmacy.

 Co-pay cards are ONLY for patients who have private/commercial insurance; they do not apply for patients with Medicare Part D sponsored RX plans or Medicaid.